-- 1. All gutter membranes must be installed according to the membrane manufacturer's published instructions. - 2.
-Gutter membranes must be - 1. installed perpendicular to the gutter length. - 2. carried up an adjoining water-shedding assembly (measured vertically from the maximum water level) - 1. at least 150 mm (6"). - 2. at least 300 mm (12") in regions with typical heavy snow. - 3. lapped under and sealed to the adjoining membranes at least 150 mm (6"). - 4. installed in keeping with Application requirements in this Manual. - 3.
-Gutter membranes must be mechanically secured at their terminations, both on the outside of the gutter edge and on the field.
+- 1) All gutter membranes must be installed according to the membrane manufacturer's published instructions. - 2) Gutter membranes must be - 1) installed perpendicular to the gutter length. - carried up an adjoining water-shedding assembly (measured vertically from the maximum water level) - 1) at least 150 mm (6"), or - 2) at least 300 mm (12") in regions with typical heavy snow. - 3) lapped under and sealed to the adjoining membranes at least 150 mm (6"). - 4) installed in keeping with Application requirements in this Manual. - 3) Gutter membranes must be mechanically secured at their terminations, both on the outside of the gutter edge and on the field.
 Fasteners securing the membrane on the field must be placed at least 150 mm (6") above the maximum water level.
-Securement fastener spacing shall be no more than 300 mm (12") O.C. - 4.
-Gutter drains and overflows must be installed in keeping with the Design requirements outlined in Design above.
+Securement fastener spacing shall be no more than 300 mm (12") O.C. - 4) Gutter drains and overflows must be installed in keeping with the Design requirements outlined in Design above.
 Drain flanges that are bent to accommodate the side walls of the gutter must be mechanically fastened to the gutter wall before membrane application.
-Refer to the RoofStar Guarantee Standards for roof drains in any of the waterproofing roof assembly Guarantee Standards. - 5.
-A metal gutter liner - 1. fabricated from copper sheet material must incorporate soldered seams. - 2. fabricated from stainless steel must incorporate welded seams. - 3. must be installed - 1. over an adhered single ply membrane no less than 2.3 mm (bituminous membranes) or 60 mils (non-bituminous membranes). - 2. with a slip sheet between the membrane and the metal liner to prevent damage to the membrane caused by the liner at its joints. - 6.
-When an adjoining water-shedding assembly is insulated (typically ASM only), the transition from gutter to steep roof may require the use of tapered insulation incorporating a drainage plane between layers of tapered insulation.
-See Construction Detail E1.7.16 Built-in Gutter for an illustrated example.
+Refer to the RoofStar Guarantee Standards for roof drains in any of the waterproofing roof assembly Guarantee Standards. - 5) A metal gutter liner - 1) fabricated from copper sheet material must incorporate soldered seams. - 2) fabricated from stainless steel must incorporate welded seams. - 3) must be installed - 1) over an adhered single ply membrane no less than 2.3 mm (bituminous membranes) or 60 mils (non-bituminous membranes). - 2) with a slip sheet between the membrane and the metal liner to prevent damage to the membrane caused by the liner at its joints.

+example. l E1.7.16 Built-i